About the University

 Academics

 Providing the quality facilities for a foundation of success for our students is an overarching goal at Oklahoma State University.
-From smaller renovations to update buildings to constructing new facilities, academic buildings are well cared for as part of the overall building plan.
+From smaller renovations and updated buildings to constructing new facilities, academic buildings are well cared for as part of the overall building plan.

 The McKnight Center for the Performing Arts is a world-class epicenter for the arts, attracting celebrated national and international programs featuring notable productions and artists.
 The New York Philharmonic opened McKnight's 2019-2020 season.
 The center will allow the university and the center’s supporters to express — and be recognized for — their passion for the arts on a global stage.
 The 93,000-square-foot facility opened in 2019 along the southwest corner of University Avenue and Hester Street, boasting 1,100 seats in the Performance Hall and 250 in the Recital Hall.
 The 1,000-seat outdoor plaza features a massive, high-definition screen that can show events taking place inside the Performing Arts Center or telecasts from around the world.